 BILATERAL ARTICULATION AND REGIONAL AGREEMENTS

-While CTAGS indicate state course alignment, bilateral articulation reflects local needs and partnerships.
-Cincinnati State faculty collaborate with secondary instructors to create strong educational partnerships that reflect area job demand.
-Bilateral articulated credit reflects this collaboration and regionally- specific course credit opportunity.
+While CTAGS indicate state course alignment, bilateral articulation and regional agreements reflect local needs and partnerships.
+College faculty collaborate with secondary instructors to create strong educational partnerships that reflect area job demand.
+Articulated credit reflects this collaboration and regionally- specific course credit opportunity.

 - Bilateral articulation addresses unique local needs and/or situations